What is an SEN Information Report?

 - The student will have focused learning about aspects of transition to support their understanding of the changes ahead.

-- Students will have the opportunity to attend additional transition afternoons one afternoon a week in term 6 in the LAN department.
+- Students will have the opportunity to attend additional transition afternoons one afternoon a week in term 6 in the HUB department.

 How are the school’s resources allocated and matched to children’s special educational needs?